 Wetland L is a 2,169-square-foot (0.05-acre) PEMC/depressional wetland located in the northeastern portion of the project site.
 It is located in a swale on an approximately 3% slope and has shallow soils (3 inches) overlying bedrock.
 Dominant vegetation includes small camas and poverty rush (Juncus tenuis, FAC).
 Hydric soil indicators include hydrogen sulfide, 2-centimeter muck, and very dark shallow surface.
 Wetland hydrology indicators include saturation, hydrogen sulfide odor, and the FAC-neutral test.
-Wetland L may qualify as a wet rock outcrop wetland.
+Wetland L has been identified as a wet rock outcrop wetland under OAR 141-085-510(3).